-The Agency will assess negative points to applications using either the following "per unit" or "per net square foot" standards (total project costs less land and reserves) outlined in Chart A below, whichever is less.
-The point structure in Chart B will apply to the following: 1) detached single family developments, 2) duplex developments with less than 25 units, 3) 100% special needs housing, 4) HOPE VI projects 5) unique downtown circumstances and 6) projects utilizing historic tax credits.
+The Agency will assess negative points to applications using either the following "per unit" or "per net square foot" standards (total replacement costs less land and reserves) outlined in Chart A below, whichever is less.
+The point structure in Chart B will apply to the following: 1) detached single family or duplex developments with 25 units or less, 2) 100% severe mobility impairment housing, 3) HOPE VI projects 4) unique downtown circumstances and 5) projects utilizing historic tax credits.
 RPP loan funds will be limited by HOME Per-Unit Subsidy Limits and HOME Per-Unit Cost Limits.
 Copies of all executed change orders must be submitted to the Agency.